 An overpayment is the difference between the SNAP you received and the SNAP benefits you were eligible to receive based on the correct information about your case.

-DTA should include all applicable deductions, just like when it normally calculates your SNAP.
-See How does DTA count the income of someone not in my SNAP household?
+- DTA should include all applicable deductions, just like when it normally calculates your SNAP.
+See What deductions are allowed against my income?
 However, if the overpayment is due to unreported income, DTA will not include the 20% earnings disregard if the overpayment was your fault (a UPV) or if you were found to have committed fraud (an IPV).
-106 C.M.R. § 367.495(D).
+106 C.M.R. § 367.495(D) See Questions 95-98 for reporting timelines.

 Jill accidentally didn’t report earnings of $1,000 per month.
 When calculating her overpayment, DTA will count the full $1,000/month (instead of $800).
 If it turns out that Jill had sent in her pay stubs and DTA failed to act on the proofs she had submitted, DTA should only count $800 when calculating the overpayment – because the 20% earnings disregard does apply for Agency Error overpayments.